elnathanau1/coding-projects/README.md

 ## Ideas
 - Amazon Alexa wrapper for [FOAAS](https://www.foaas.com/)
     - resource: [Replace profanity](https://mashable.com/2018/04/19/amazon-alexa-skill-blueprints-potty-mouth/)
+    - note: has already been done, but would be fun nonetheless
 - [Personal Capital](https://github.com/haochi/personalcapital) dashboard for [Magic Mirror](https://github.com/MichMich/MagicMirror)
 - Device to change songs on Spotify in car
 - Code generator for integration tests of jpa repositories